danyul-h/yr2025/world/week-2/chapter-13.md

 * more army/nobles -> more demands -> more gov land -> shrunk tax base

 > **ghazan's attempts at economy**
-> ghazan tried to solve il-khans many economic problems but failed
+> - ghazan tried to solve il-khans many economic problems but failed
-> he reduced taxes, but this was simply temporary
+> - he reduced taxes, but this was simply temporary
-> he tried to print more money like his predecessors, but his subjects responded negatively
+> - he tried to print more money like his predecessors, but his subjects responded negatively
-> an economic depression started, and it lasted beyond the end of the il-khan state
+> - san economic depression started, and it lasted beyond the end of the il-khan state
-> mongol nobles also fought over the lessening revenue, destabilizing the gov
+> - mongol nobles also fought over the lessening revenue, destabilizing the gov

 ### - the arts
 * il-khans and timurids had blended iranina and chinese culture